python/mypy/docs/source/index.rst

 Welcome to Mypy documentation!
 ==============================

-Mypy is a static type checker for Python.
+Mypy is a static type checker for Python 3 and Python 2.7.

 .. toctree::
    :maxdepth: 2